mikhanator/iPhone-Blocklist/README.md

 #### Community Support Needed!

 There are many Apple domains that don't have an explanation or are withheld due to the walled garden.
-But you can help by updating the
+But you can help by updating the [currently known domains list](./Currently Known Domains.md).

 ----